dancesWithCycles/grassroot-react-native/README.md

 ```

 ## Node.js
 `React Native` requires `Node.js` version 12 or newer.
-I used the 'Node Version Manager` also known as `nvm` to install and configure a decent version of `Node.js` but many other exist.
+I used the `Node Version Manager` also known as `nvm` to install and configure a decent version of `Node.js` but many other exist.

 ```
 curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.35.3/install.sh | bash